iteration/cradlepoint_att_fix/README.md

 Edgerouter:

-    Load Balance eth0 and eth1
+    Load Balance eth0 and eth1 using wizard
     eth0: CBA850 - AT&T
     eth1: TMobile Modem

+    Copy scripts to /config/scripts

 TODO: Improve script and timing to be  ore resilient
 TODO: PING test on specific interface